zama-ai/concrete-ml/docs/getting-started/README.md

 print("Probability with encrypt/run/decrypt calls: ", y0)
 ```

-This example shows the typical flow of a Concrete ML model:

-- The model is trained on unencrypted (plaintext) data using scikit-learn.
-As FHE operates over integers, Concrete ML quantizes the model to use only integers during inference.
-- The quantized model is compiled to an FHE equivalent.
-Under the hood, the model is first converted to a Concrete Python program, then compiled.
-- Inference can then be done on encrypted data.
-The above example shows encrypted inference in the model-development phase.
-Alternatively, during [deployment](cloud.md) in a client/server setting, the data is encrypted by the client, processed securely by the server, and then decrypted by the client.

 ## Current limitations

-To make a model work with FHE, the only constraint is to make it run within the supported precision limitations of Concrete ML (currently 16-bit integers).
-Thus, machine learning models must be quantized, which sometimes leads to a loss of accuracy versus the original model, which operates on plaintext.
+- **Precision and accuracy**: In order to run models in FHE, Concrete ML requires models to be within the precision limit, currently 16-bit integers.
+Thus, machine learning models must be quantized and it sometimes leads to a loss of accuracy versus the original model that operates on plaintext.

-Additionally, Concrete ML currently only supports training on encrypted data for some models, while it supports _inference_ for a large variety of models.
+- **Models availability**: Concrete ML currently only supports _training_ on encrypted data for some models, while it supports _inference_ for a large variety of models.

-Finally, there is currently no support for pre-processing model inputs and post-processing model outputs.
-These processing stages may involve text-to-numerical feature transformation, dimensionality reduction, KNN or clustering, featurization, normalization, and the mixing of results of ensemble models.
+- **Processing**: Concrete currently doesn't support pre-processing model inputs and post-processing model outputs.
+These processing stages may involve:
+    - Text-to-numerical feature transformation
+    - Dimensionality reduction
+    - KNN or clustering
+    - Featurization
+    - Normalization
+    - The mixing of ensemble models' results.

 These issues are currently being addressed, and significant improvements are expected to be released in the near future.